At Probus School, Art, Design, Music and Drama are interwoven through our Curriculum.

 - know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-Music and Drama are integral parts of a broad and balanced arts provision for all of our pupils and are taught within our Cornerstones curriculum.
+Music and Drama are integral parts of a broad and balanced arts provision for all of our pupils.
 These subject areas are highly motivating and rewarding for children as they provide invaluable opportunities to freely and creatively, communicate ideas and emotions.
 Drama and music allow pupils to experience different cultures and times as well as forging important links both with home, and the wider community.
 In turn, music and drama can help to develop a sense of group identity and unity as well as encouraging the development of individual skills and interests.

 The national curriculum for music aims to ensure that all pupils: